LivePersonInc/developer-center/pages/Products/SalesForce Integration/Implementation/step2.md

 {:start="4"}
 4. In order to configure the skills further and define which Objects each skill can view (along with other Skill-specific definitions), click on the “Configure Skills” link under “Advanced Settings”.

-5. The full list of the ‘Selected skills’ will be shown (The skills you selected from the previous screen).
+5. The full list of the 'Selected skills’ will be shown (The skills you selected from the previous screen).

-6. In order to customize the SFDC widget based on LE Skills, Click “Edit” next to one of the ‘selected skills’:
+6. In order to customize the SFDC widget based on LE Skills, Click “Edit” next to one of the 'selected skills’:

 	* Select which objects the relevant Skill can work with in the SFDC widget.